serilog-contrib/serilog-formatting-log4net/README.md

 var loggerConfiguration = new LoggerConfiguration().Enrich.WithMachineName();
 ```

-Combining these three enrichers wil produce a log event like this, including `thread`, `domain` and `username` attributes plus a `log4net:HostName` property containing the machine name:
+Combining these three enrichers will produce a log event like this, including `thread`, `domain` and `username` attributes plus a `log4net:HostName` property containing the machine name:

 ```xml
 <event timestamp="2020-06-28T10:07:33.314159+02:00" level="INFO" thread="1" domain="TheDomainName" username="TheUserName">